behboud/alexa-language-model-generator/README.md

 `-n, --intents [path]`

-Intent file path where all intents are defined (default intents.yml)
+Intent file path where all intents are defined (default models/intents.yml)

 #### Types File Path

 `-t, --types [path]`
-Intent file path where all types are defined (default types.yml),
+Intent file path where all types are defined (default models/types.yml),

 #### Models Path

 `-m, --models [path]`
-Path to the folder where model JSON files should be stored (default model)
+Path to the folder where model JSON files should be stored (default models)